Velang2003/JAVA-URL-Convertor/README.md

-# Java Link Shortener
+# Java Link Shortener & Expander

 A simple Java-based URL shortener that allows users to shorten long URLs and expand shortened URLs back to their original form.
 This project includes basic error handling and persistence to maintain link mappings between sessions.

 # Features

-**URL Shortening:** Convert long URLs into shorter, more manageable URLs.
+- **URL Shortening:** Convert long URLs into shorter, more manageable URLs.
-**URL Expansion:** Expand shortened URLs back to their original form.
+- **URL Expansion:** Expand shortened URLs back to their original form.
-**Collision Handling:** Ensures uniqueness of short URLs by handling potential collisions.
+- **Collision Handling:** Ensures uniqueness of short URLs by handling potential collisions.
-**CLI Interface:** Provides a simple command-line interface for user interaction.
+- **CLI Interface:** Provides a simple command-line interface for user interaction.

 # Requirements
 - Java Development Kit (JDK): Ensure JDK is installed on your system.